openyurtio/openyurt.io/docs/core-concepts/yurt-app-manager.md

 YurtAppSet (previous UnitedDeployment) capibility is provided by the Yurt-App-Manager by default.
 Through Kubernetes CRD resource, it uniformly manages deployments with create/update/delete operations.

 ![img](../../static/img/nodepool3.png)

 YurtAppSet (previous UnitedDeployment) controller provides a template to define applications and manages multiple workloads to match multiple regions.
 The workload in YurtAppSet is deployed for a pool.
 Currently, two kinds of workload are supported, they are `StatefulSet` and `Deployment`.
 The controller will create child workloads according to the pool configurations in YurtAppSet.
 Each resource has a desired number of `replicas` of PODs.
 By only one YurtAppSet instance, you can automatically maintain multiple Deployment or StatefulSet, and meanwhile keep differentiated configurations for different pools, such as replicas.

-For more intuitive operational experience, please refer to Yurt-App-Manager [tutorial](https://link.zhihu.com/?target=https%3A//github.com/alibaba/openyurt/blob/master/docs/tutorial/yurt-app-manager.MD) and [developer guide](https://link.zhihu.com/?target=https%3A//github.com/alibaba/openyurt/blob/master/docs/tutorial/yurt-app-manager-dev.md).
+For more intuitive operational experience, please refer to Yurt-App-Manager [tutorial](../user-manuals/workload/node-pool-management.md).

 More discussions about Yurt-App-Manager please refer to the issues and pull requests in OpenYurt community,